majewsky/art/README.md

 This is ART.
 Please do not throw it away. :)

 ART builds a package repository for Arch Linux.
-It ties together the standard tools (`makepkg`, `repo-add` and `repo-remove`) into a workflow that is quicker and more robust than when you glued the same tools together with Makefiles or shell scripts.
+It ties together the standard tools (`makepkg`, `repo-add` and `repo-remove`) into a workflow that is quicker and more robust than when you just glue these tools together with Makefiles or shell scripts.

 ## Installation